hzwer/NeurIPS2021-ML4CO-KIDA/README.md

   year={2022}
 }

-@article{gasse2022machine,
+@inproceedings{gasse2022machine,
-  title={The Machine Learning for Combinatorial Optimization Competition (ML4CO): Results and Insights}, author={Gasse, Maxime and Cappart, Quentin and Charfreitag, Jonas and Charlin, Laurent and Ch{\'e}telat, Didier and Chmiela, Antonia and Dumouchelle, Justin and Gleixner, Ambros and Kazachkov, Aleksandr M and Khalil, Elias and others}, journal={arXiv preprint arXiv:2203.02433}, year={2022}
+  title={The Machine Learning for Combinatorial Optimization Competition (ML4CO): Results and Insights}, author={Gasse, Maxime and Bowly, Simon and Cappart, Quentin and Charfreitag, Jonas and Charlin, Laurent and Ch{\'e}telat, Didier and Chmiela, Antonia and Dumouchelle, Justin and Gleixner, Ambros and Kazachkov, Aleksandr M and others}, booktitle={NeurIPS 2021 Competitions and Demonstrations Track}, pages={220--231}, year={2022}, organization={PMLR}
 }
 ```